 Things to Do in Downtown Dallas

-A well-established city with over one million residents, Dallas provides several fun things to do.
-The enormity of the city and skyscrapers acknowledge this population as you stand on any bustling downtown street corner.
+Dallas is a well-established city with over one million residents and provides several fun things to do.
+The enormity of this city and its skyscrapers acknowledge this population as you stand on any bustling downtown street corner.
 The top places to visit in "Big D" include vibrant public parks, professional sports centers, and a bountiful collection of museums.

 One prominent spot to experience Dallas is Pioneer Plaza.
 Bronzed longhorn steer statues inhabit this famed public space in Dallas.
 The park also features three cowboy cattle drivers directing the herd.
 This plaza represents the legacy of Dallas and sets a tone for culture throughout the rest of the city.